Volunteers are needed for the 20th annual St. Johns River Cleanup, which will take place from 8 to 11 a.m. Saturday, April 16th.

-- Ninemile Point Park at the west end of Ninemile Point Road, Pierson
+- Lake George/Ninemile Point Park - West end of Ninemile Point Road, Pierson [Walkers, kayaks, canoes only]

-- DeLeon Springs State Park, 601 Burts Park Road, DeLeon Springs
+- DeLeon Springs State Park - 601 Burts Park Road, DeLeon Springs [Walkers and boats]

-- French Avenue boat launch/Starks Landing, where French Avenue meets the St. Johns River, Orange City
+- French Avenue boat launch/Starks Landing - Where French Avenue meets the St. Johns River, Orange City [Walkers and boats]

-- Lemon Bluff boat ramp, 907 Lemon Bluff Road, Osteen
+- Lemon Bluff boat ramp - 907 Lemon Bluff Road, Osteen [Walkers and boats]

 Make every day "St. Johns River Cleanup Day" - bring back a bag of trash every time you go to the river!
 Support the river all year long with a new specialty license tag.